phucmap85/Quidk-website/README.md

 **_Note:_** You could refer to the [cuDNN Support Matrix](https://docs.nvidia.com/deeplearning/cudnn/pdf/cuDNN-Support-Matrix.pdf) for cuDNN versions with the various supported CUDA, CUDA driver and NVIDIA hardwares.

-If you want to disable CUDA support, export the environment variable `USE_CUDA=0`.

 If you want to run with **AMD GPU** support, install:
 - [AMD ROCm](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html) 4.0 and above installation.
 - ROCm is currently supported only for **Linux systems**.

 or follow [this tutorial video](https://youtu.be/efKjfBkjPlM) for **Debian-based Linux distros**.

-If you want to disable ROCm support, export the environment variable `USE_ROCM=0`.

 **_CUDA and ROCm are not supported on macOS._**